The Best 10 Secluded Dominican Republic Beaches

 A few resorts are tucked in the area, but apart from them, there are only a couple of ranches.
 The road leading to this Dominican Republic beach ends shortly after you exit the highway and the last meters are just an unpaved dirt road.
 No eateries or other facilities are available.

-The area is quite undeveloped, but the countryside with the occasional ranch here and there is very beautiful.
+The area is quite undeveloped, but the countryside with the occasional ranch here and there is simply stunning.
 The only people you might encounter are a few horseback riders in the distance.

 Playa Fronton on the Samana peninsula near the town Las Galeras is one of these places, which are extremely difficult to find on your own.
-You have two options to get there: a boat (snorkelling) trip or a short drive (preferably in a 4WD vehicle) followed by an hour long trek through a forest.
+You have two options to get there: a boat (snorkelling) trip or a short drive (preferably in a 4WD vehicle) followed by an hour-long trek through a coconut tree forest.

 Next, you’ll reach La Boca Del Diablo, a blowhole, where the sea waves crash into the rocks and the water erupts high into the air.
 Leave your vehicle there and head through the forest.
 The path to this extremely secluded Dominican beach is quite difficult to follow as coconuts and palm branches cover most of the ground, so don’t make the mistake of walking in flip flops.

-The trek is sweaty despite the shades, but once you have the first glimpse of the beach, you’ll know it was worth the effort.
-Playa Fronton is backed with a 200 m high cliff used as a climbing wall, has no eateries or other facilities, and offers a small reef for snorkeling and a quite spectacular surroundings for a beach walk or swim.
+The trek is sweaty despite the shades, but once you have the first glimpse of one of the most hidden Dominican Republic beaches, you’ll know it was worth the effort.
+Playa Fronton is backed with a 200 m high cliff used as a climbing wall, has no eateries or other facilities, and offers a small reef for snorkelling and quite spectacular surroundings for a beach walk or swim.
 A few palm trees on the soft golden sand provide enough shades.

 Just around the corner from the more famous Playa Ensenada in the North part of the country, Punta Rucia offers crystal clear emerald waters without waves, which makes swimming and snorkelling the perfect activity to indulge into.
 The small coral reef off the shore is a real must see, but the real gem is the little atoll island Cayo Paraiso (Paradise Island) just a few minutes away from the coast.